intsystems/relaxit/README.md

 Some of the alternatives for GS were implemented in [pyro](https://docs.pyro.ai/en/dev/distributions.html), so it might be useful to play with them also.

 ## 🧩 Problem details
-To make to library constistent, we integrate imports of distributions from pyro and pytorch into the library, so that all the categorial distributions can be imported from one entrypoint.
+To make to library constistent, we integrate imports of distributions from pyro and pytorch into the library, so that all the categorical distributions can be imported from one entrypoint.

 ## 👥 Contributors
 - [Daniil Dorin](https://github.com/DorinDaniil) (Basic code writing, Final demo, Algorithms)